linked-art/linked.art/README.md

 Technical infrastructure improvements, such as tests, coverage or other integrations, are welcome but do drop by slack to discuss them first.
 Stylistic or HTML changes are the same.

+### Gotchas

+* If the build errors with a complaint about not being able to "generate meta", it is probably that you have a special character in the title of the document, such as a `:`.
+Remember that the header is actually YAML, so put the title in double quotes.

+* The pymdown extras package is slightly broken with hyde at version 6.0 (late 2018), and hence we restrict the version in requirements.
+If some markdown functionality isn't working as expected, it could be this.

 ## Current Contributors

 * Rob Sanderson (rsanderson@getty.edu)